shautvast/Sqlighte.rs/README.md

 **Be aware**
 * The schema and the actual data don't have to match!
 But that is how SQLite itself also works, pretty much.
 * And: 2 records in the same table can contain values of totally different types(!).
 The number of values can also vary.
 All perfectly legal from the standpoint of Sqlighter.
-  And maybe not when writing to Sqlite itself, but perfectly readable!
+  And maybe not when writing to SQLite itself (using sql), but perfectly readable from the file.
-    * unittest SchemaCreationTests is proof of this.

 **Current status**
-* It works for tables of any size, but probably not for indexes (may skip that feature) because you can always add them client-side(!)
+* It works for tables of any size.
+Indexes are not supported, but you can always add them client-side.